 Many of the sequences in the Matrix’s computer world have a green hue, and all of the ones in real life have a blue tint.
-Here are 20 interesting facts about The Matrix.
+Read exciting facts about The Matrix.

 4. The Prestige (2006)

 Outstanding performances from Scarlett Johansson, Michael Caine, Christian Bale, and Hugh Jackman.
-Many of Nolan’s films, such as Memento, Inception, and Tenet, are challenging to follow on first watching.
-However, this one is not overly complicated but does include some advanced concepts, such as the Quantum theory.
+Many of Nolan’s films, such as Memento, Inception, and Tenet, are questioning to follow upon first watching.
+However, this one is not overly complicated but does include advanced concepts like Quantum theory.

-Watching this movie teaches you several magic tricks and how magic works.
-You can also learn how to convince an audience that something is happening and how to sense their views.
+You can learn various magic tricks and the concepts of magic by watching this film.
+Can also learn how to convince an audience that something is happening and how to sense their views.
 As Nikola Tesla showed in this scenario, we can say this about something science.

 So there is no need for further discussion.
 Watch this masterpiece.
 You will leave thinking about it and enjoying it as much as I did.

 5. Good Will Hunting (1997)